trebeljahr/WDFT-Feb-RMT-EN/week7/W7D2/planned/exercises.md

 ## State:
 1. Create a create-react-app using npx.
-1. Make a simple component and use it in your app.
+2. Make a simple component and use it in your app.
-1. Give it a state variable named "counter".
+3. Give it a state variable named "counter".
 Use the useState hook we saw in class.
-1. Display that state variable in the text of a React component.
+4. Display that state variable in the text of a React component.
-1. Create an increase counter button in the component and wire it up so that if we click the button the counter increases!
+5. Create an increase counter button in the component and wire it up so that if we click the button the counter increases!
-1. Also create a decrease counter button that decreases the count.
+6. Bonus: Create a decrease counter button that decreases the count.

 ## Conditionals:
 1. Create a create-react-app using npx.